Does Drawing Down the U.S. Strategic Petroleum Reserve Help Stabilize Oil Prices?

 Abstract: This paper estimates the natural interest rate for six small open economies (Australia, Canada, South Korea, Sweden, Switzerland and the U.K.) with a structural New Keynesian model using Bayesian techniques.
 Our empirical analysis establishes the following four novel findings: First, we show that the open-economy framework provides a better fit of the data than its closed-economy counterpart for the six countries we investigate.
 Second, we also show that, in all six countries, a monetary policy rule in which the domestic real policy rate tracks the Wicksellian domestic short-term natural rate fits the data better than an otherwise standard Taylor (1993) rule.
 Third, we show that over the past 35 years, the natural interest rates in all six countries have shifted downwards and strongly comoved with each other.
 Fourth, our findings illustrate that foreign output shocks (spillovers from the rest of the world) are a major contributor to the dynamics of the natural rate in these six small open economies, and that natural rates comove strongly with estimated U.S. natural rates.

-The Contribution of Jump Signs and Activity to Forecasting Stock Price Volatility
+The Contribution of Jump Activity and Sign to Forecasting Stock Price Volatility (Revised November 2020, new title)

 Capital Controls as Macro-prudential Policy in a Large Open Economy